FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 for that development with a view to remediating the system to a standard

+needed to facilitate its taking in charge by Irish Water.
+---
-needed to facilitate its taking in charge by Irish Water.--- Councillor Crowley sought guidance from the Council on how to progress this matter and
+Councillor Crowley sought guidance from the Council on how to progress this matter and

 the Meetings Administrator undertook to arrange for the appropriate staff to talk to